thor314/obsidian-setup/Getting Started with Obsidian.md

 # Log
 ```

-Context switching pours concrete on my brain, so I try to only handle a few projects on any given day or week.
-I often set one dedicated day aside per week to throw at all the small tasks.

-Typically on any given work day, I have one or at most two projects that I want to make progress on.
-At the start of the day, I copy any relevant tasks for the day into my journal task area.
-At the end of the day, log whatever progress I make in a date h2, eg. `## 2023-12-21`.
+If I intend to start a project, I bind it to a hotkey like Ctrl+Alt+{1-9}.
+Typically, at the start of a work day, I copy any relevant tasks for the day into my journal task area.
+At the end of the day, I log whatever progress I make in a date h2, eg. `## 2023-12-21`.

+Context switching pours concrete on my brain, so I try to do that as little as possible.
+The workflow I've settled on lately involves roughly 1-2 day sprints toward the project goal.
+I often take a down day (ideally wednesday or a weekend day) between sprints to handle the backlog of crap that wolud be too distracting to handle on a deep work day.

 That's pretty much it.
 I don't much automate anything.
-It's not high-tech, and it works great, until I need to schedule a task for the future.
+It's not high-tech, doesn't have a productivity guru promoting it AFAIK, and it's worked great since I started with it.

+#### Aside: scheduling tasks and todo apps
+This workflow won't help if you need to schedule deadlines into the future, or recurring tasks.
+For my personal projects, deadlines are pretty much made made-up anyways and not helpful.
+I do like to schedule reminders, just not with Obsidian.
 I find that Obsidian is a great markdown application and a just okay todo app; for scheduling tasks into the future, I prefer to use an actual todo app.

 In the past I tried using e.g. the [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) plugin for scheduling tasks and creating recurring tasks.
 I find that Obsidian's mobile experience doesn't hold up, so I tried out Todoist and Google Tasks.
-Both of these have Obsidian plugins, but I just use the Google tasks dedicated front-end.
+Both of these have Obsidian plugins, but I just use the Google tasks dedicated front-end now.
 I like that Google Tasks integrates well with Google Calendar, and the Pixel android phone makes it easy create tasks, so I just stuck with the Google suite for anything scheduling-related.

 In the same vein, I've also tried out calendar integrations for Obsidian, though I felt they were more clutter than useful.